Communication System

 • There are two types of channels namely,

 1. Point-to-point Channels: Examples of point-to-point channels are wire lines, microwave links, and optical fibers.
-Wire lines operated by guided electromagnetic waves and are used for local telephone transmission.
+Wire lines are operated by guided electromagnetic waves and are used for local telephone transmission.
 In the case of microwave links, the transmitted signal is radiated as electromagnetic waves in free space.
 Anm optical fiber is a low loss well-controlled guided optical medium. optical fibers are used in optical communications.
 Although these channels operate differently, they all provide a physical medium for the transmission of signals from one point to another point.

 2. Broadcast channels: Broadcast channels provide a capability where several receiving stations can be reached simultaneously from a single transmitter.
-An Example of a broadcast channel is a satellite in geostationary orbit which covers about one-third of the earth’s surface.
+An Example of a broadcast channel is a satellite in geostationary orbit which covers about one-third of the Earth’s surface.

 5. The Noise